oleks/git-ready-to-deploy/README.md

 ## Where's the Shell Script?

-To ensure proper accreditation to this repository, and reduce code duplication, `git-ready-to-deploy.sh` is generated from [an m4 template](git-ready-to-deploy.m4):
+To ensure proper accreditation, manage releases, and reduce code duplication, `git-ready-to-deploy.sh` is generated from [an m4 template](git-ready-to-deploy.m4):